 Our mission is to provide caring and comprehensive health and integrated supportive services, linking people experiencing homelessness to individual and collective solutions, and to be a leader in implementing innovative service models and a catalyst for solutions to homelessness and uphold a commitment to diversity and equity.

 To live in a world that is just and without homelessness.

-Over 7,000 people experiencing homelessness received services from AHCH in 2018.
-That includes nearly 23,000 health center encounters and 10,000 contacts made through outreach services and drop-in/Recourse Center visits.
+Over 7,000 people experiencing homelessness received services from AHCH in 2020.
+That includes 16,198 health center encounters and 10,000 contacts made through outreach services and drop-in/Recourse Center visits.

 Disclaimer: This health center is a Health Center Program grantee 42 U.S.C.
 254b, and a deemed Public Health Service employee under 42 U.S.C.
 233(g)-(n).